Geoff Herman – Chairman

 Dianne has over 15 years as a qualified program director providing advice, leadership and assisting teams in developing strategic options for multiple infrastructure and asset programs working in Australia’s largest passenger and freight railways.

-Dianne is presently Chairman of the Home Modifications Solutions board, providing governance and leading strategic change to ensure the organisation enjoys growth and maintains a viable and sustainable service for the community.
-Dianne joined the organisation in 2013.
+Dianne provides governance and has lead the strategic change of HMS to ensure the organisation enjoys growth and maintains a viable and sustainable service for the community.
+Dianne joined the board in 2013.

 Dianne has also joined the board of the NSW Railway Institute as a non-executive director in 2013 where she has been instrumental in advocating and ensuring a strategic business plan and marketing strategy be developed and implemented.
 She is actively involved with overseeing the implementation of the business & marketing plans looking at the future longevity of the Institute.
 Dianne joined this board in November 2014.